-Section 46.02(a-1) of the Texas Penal Code, often called the Motorist Protection Act, allows persons 21 or older (or 18+ active military) who are not otherwise prohibited from possessing a firearm to carry a handgun in a vehicle or watercraft they own or control.
-The handgun must not be in plain view unless the carrier holds a License to Carry.
-The carrier may not be a member of a criminal street gang or engaged in criminal activity beyond a Class C traffic or boating offense.
-Long guns are generally unrestricted in vehicles.
-Local Texas governments cannot enact stricter vehicle-carry rules; firearm regulation is preempted by Government Code Section 229.001.
+Section 46.02(a-1) of the Texas Penal Code, often called the Motorist Protection Act, lets a person who is not prohibited from possessing a firearm carry a handgun in a vehicle or watercraft the person owns or controls.
+No minimum age applies to concealed vehicle carry, but a handgun in plain view is lawful only if it is in a holster and the carrier is 21 or older or holds a License to Carry β HB 1927 (2021) loosened the old rule that required an LTC for any visible handgun.
+The carrier may not be a criminal street gang member or engaged in criminal activity beyond a Class C traffic or boating offense.
+Long guns are generally unrestricted in vehicles, and Local Government Code 229.001 preempts stricter local rules.

-Unlawful Carrying of a Weapon under Penal Code 46.02 is generally a Class A misdemeanor; carrying onto premises licensed for alcohol sales or while intoxicated can elevate the offense to a third-degree felony.
+Unlawful Carrying of a Weapon under Penal Code 46.02 is generally a Class A misdemeanor; carrying on premises licensed for on-premises alcohol sales elevates the offense to a third-degree felony.

 Other ordinances people look up for this city.
 Green dot = verified primary-source excerpt.